-These necessary commitments leave people with very little time for supplemental activities like networking events.
+These necessary commitments leave people with little time for supplemental activities like networking events.

-The exception to this rule, as always, is the full getaway-style event conference, which for logistical reasons will probably never shorten like this.
+The exception to this rule, as always, is the entire getaway-style event conference, which will probably never shorten like this for logistical reasons.

-They can make greater demands on people’s time because they are not only infrequent, but also generally lavish and somewhat leisurely; they can double as a small vacation as well as a work commitment.
+They can make greater demands on people's time because they are infrequent, generally lavish, and somewhat leisurely; they can double as short vacations and work commitments.

-If current trends are anything to go by, people will have even less free or unstructured time next year, and that’s saying something.
+If current trends are anything to go by, people will have even less accessible or unstructured time next year, and that's saying something.

 Expect upcoming networking events to adapt to this general busy lifestyle by becoming shorter and more compact if they aren't going all-out.
 If you want people to attend a more modest event, you have to make it more convenient for them to fit it into their schedule.